-Today is a great day to wish happy birthday to a Michigan Wolverine named Jeremy J. Gallon.
-Jeremy is simply one of the most prolific receivers in Michigan Football history.
-According to the Wikipedia article linked below, Jeremy Jermaine Gallon was born on this date in Apopka, Florida.
+Today is a great day to pay a Black History Month Tribute to a Michigan Wolverine named Jeremy Gallon.
+Jeremy is simply one of the most prolific receivers in Michigan Football History.
+According to the Wikipedia article linked below, Jeremy Jermaine Gallon was also born on this date in Apopka, Florida.

 Although he didn’t grow up to be a very big man, Jeremy became a BIG TIME high school football player at Apopka High School.
 By the time he left high school, Gallon had a ton of school records and a four-star rating as a future college football player.
 He was the eleventh ranked high school receiver in the country.
 The talented Gallon choose to play for Rich Rodriguez at Michigan in 2009.